AvirukthGT/querying-apple/readme.md

 This project is designed to showcase advanced SQL querying techniques through the analysis of over 1 million rows of Apple retail sales data.
 The dataset includes information about products, stores, sales transactions, and warranty claims across various Apple retail locations globally.
 By tackling a variety of questions, from basic to complex, you'll demonstrate your ability to write sophisticated SQL queries that extract valuable insights from large datasets.

-The project is ideal for data analysts looking to enhance their SQL skills by working with a large-scale dataset and solving real-world business questions.

 ## Entity Relationship Diagram (ERD)

 ![ERD](https://github.com/najirh/Apple-Retail-Sales-SQL-Project---Analyzing-Millions-of-Sales-Rows/blob/main/erd.png)

-**Get the guided project/datasets here**: [Get the Project Datasets](https://topmate.io/zero_analyst/1237072)

-Here’s the shortened and improved version of the "What’s Included" and "Why Choose This Project" sections, along with the link:

 ---